5 CRO myths you should know about – and tips to do it right

 Don’t even think about growth marketing or conversion optimization.

-But yes, you’ll have to fall flat on your face.
-And you’ll have to go beyond the strict guidelines you got.
+But yes, you’re gonna fall flat on your face sometimes.
+And you may have to go beyond the strict style guidelines you’ve got.
 And you’ll need full support from your management…

 You can’t win if you’re afraid to lose.

 Sometimes, your idea will work, sometimes it won’t.
-What we often see is that the big winner only follows upon 1 or more losers.
+What we often see is that big winners only follow after 1 or more losers.

-Only by experimenting, you can discover what works and what doesn’t.
+Only by experimenting can you truly discover what works and what doesn’t.

 So, test your ideas and see if they work.
 If so, implement them.

 Or make them better.
-In that respect, we share our philosophy with André’s:
+In that respect, we share the same philosophy as André:

 “Better done than perfect”